seed-labs/seed-emulator/examples/B07-darknet-tor/README.md

 - CLIENT node: This node will run a SOCKS5 proxy server.
 It helps outside machines to connect to the Tor network without using any Tor-aware software.
-If outside machines already have Tor-ware software, such as Tor browser, they do not need to go through any CLIENT node, because they are basically CLIENT nodes.
+If outside machines already have Tor-aware software, such as Tor browser, they do not need to go through any CLIENT node, because they are basically CLIENT nodes.

 - RELAY node: This node relays the traffic to the next node.